c5k1m/cse15l-lab-reports/lab-report-4-week-8.md

 # Snippet 3

-The code below illustrates how the actual test for Snippet 3 was conducted in the `MarkdownParseTest.java` file on my Markdown-Parse Repo...
+The code below illustrates how the actual test for Snippet 3 was conducted in the `MarkdownParseTest.java` file on my Markdown-Parse Repo, where the assert test includes what the test method should've produced per the CommonMark demo site...

 ![markdown-parse repo picture](https://user-images.githubusercontent.com/81746604/157929968-0408e6ba-d640-42f3-a5af-56fe23a50bff.png)

-The code below illustrates how the actual test for Snippet 3 was conducted in the `MarkdownParseTest.java` file on the repo being reviewed...
+The code below illustrates how the actual test for Snippet 3 was conducted in the `MarkdownParseTest.java` file on the repo being reviewed, where the assert test includes what the test method should've produced per the CommonMark demo site...

 ![markdown-parse repo picture](https://user-images.githubusercontent.com/81746604/157930272-b977aeca-fe90-4724-a67a-8f6f63b92c55.png)